scalalandio/chimney/README.md

 Underneath it uses Scala macros to give you:
 - type-safety at compile-time
-- fast generated code, almost equivalent to hand-written version
+- fast generated code, almost equivalent to handwritten version
 - excellent error messages
 - minimal overhead on compilation time